 Along with your own inventory, there are other ways to slow down hordes of freakers.
-In the lumber yard sequence, for instance, the yard is littered with interactive points such as cradles of timber that can be knocked over, conveyor belts, and mechanical doors that can be shut to stave off, and eliminate some of the swarm, if timed well.
+In the lumberyard sequence, for instance, the yard is littered with interactive points such as cradles of timber that can be knocked over, conveyor belts, and mechanical doors that can be shut to stave off, and eliminate, some of the swarm if they’re timed well.

-We can infer that other set pieces throughout the open world will have similar interactivity, giving players unique ways to defend themselves, and in some cases, escape, even if it’s just momentarily, from the freakers.
-Another moment was seen in the game’s E3 2017 demonstration, with a rope wrapped around a tree working as a suitable choking device when Deacon is attacked by bandits.
+We can infer that other set pieces throughout the open world will have similar interactivity, giving players unique ways to defend themselves, and in some cases escape, even if it’s just momentarily, from the freakers.
+A scene from the game’s E3 2017 demonstration showed a rope wrapped around a tree working as a suitable choking device when Deacon is attacked by bandits.

 Dynamic weather system

 During our preview, the studio confirmed that Days Gone will have a dynamic weather system.
 In the reveal trailer, we see St. John traveling both during the day and at night, and there’s even torrential rainfall at one point.